-Pursuant to District of Columbia Code, effective March 1, 2012, the BASIS DC campus leased from BASIS School is exempt from real property taxation.
+Pursuant to District of Columbia Code, effective March 1, 2012, the BASIS DC campus leased from BASIS Charter Schools is exempt from real property taxation.
 In addition, BASIS DC was granted sales tax exemption on April 23, 2014.

-(d) Grants:
+(d) Government Grants:

-Grant revenues are received primarily from Federal agencies and the District of Columbia.
+Grant revenues are received primarily from Federal agencies and the District of Columbia in the form of exchange transactions.
 These grants are subject to financial and compliance audits by the grantor agencies.
 Such audits could result in a request for reimbursement by the agency for expenditures disallowed under the terms and conditions of the appropriate grantor.
 No provision for possible adjustment has been made in the accompanying financial statements because, in the opinion of management, such adjustment, if any, would not have a material effect on the financial statements.